 Youth Ridge Trail Introduction

 Reopened on March 15, 2023!
-The trail is approximately 2.5 kilometers long and was originally a path for the residents of Ruili and Taihe to exchange goods.
-The two entrances are located near the Yuan Tan Ecological Park and beside the Ruili Elementary School on County Road 166.
-The two must-see highlights along the Youth Ridge Trail are the Swallow Cliff and Bat Cave.
-The Swallow Cliff, with a width of about 40 meters, features horizontally striped rock walls formed by wind erosion, dotted with numerous small holes.
-During spring and summer, the black-faced spoonbills collect mud and repeatedly “scoop water” under the waterfall, wetting the mud and building nests on the rock wall with their graceful movements.
-In the rainy season, walking the trail beneath the cliff feels as if one is walking within a waterfall cave.
-Another highlight is the Bat Cave, which extends over 200 meters and is a continuation of the layers of the Swallow Cliff above.
-The rock is a layered sandstone and shale, with the surface forming honeycomb-like openings.
-The largest opening is about 50 centimeters wide and 60 centimeters deep, which served as a habitat for bats in the past, hence the name “Bat Cave.”
-After passing through the Bat Cave, the trail leads to Haohanshan, with an elevation change of 250 meters along the Youth Ridge Trail.
-Although the trail is not excessively difficult, there are several steep segments, making it a route that tests endurance and perseverance.
-The Youth Ridge Trail is approximately 2.5 kilometers long, with two entrances: 1.
-Ruili Farm (formerly Ruili Mountain Villa): Located at 72.2K on County Road 166, turn onto the industrial road and walk about 200 meters to reach the entrance.
-2. Ruili Elementary School: Located at 78.8K on County Road 166, the entrance is next to the bus stop, although this route is farther from the Swallow Cliff and steeper.
-Both entrances involve descending first before ascending.
-If entering from Ruili Farm and exiting at Ruili Elementary School, the fork in the Youth Ridge Trail presents a section of steps averaging a 60-degree incline with over 1,700 steps, truly challenging leg strength, taking about 2 hours one-way.
-If not completing the entire trail, it takes about 1.5 hours to return from the Ruili Farm entrance to the Bat Cave.
+The trail is approximately 2.5 kilometers long and was originally a path for residents of Ruishi and Taihe to exchange goods.
+The entrances are located near the Yuantan Ecological Park and next to Ruishi Elementary School on County Road 166.
+The two main highlights of the Youth Ridge Trail are Swallow Cliff and Bat Cave.
+Swallow Cliff has a rock wall that is about 40 meters wide, featuring horizontal stripes formed by wind erosion, densely populated with neat holes.
+During spring and summer, albañiles (swallows) collect mud at the base of the waterfall, wet the earth, and build nests on the rock wall, showcasing their graceful figures.
+During the rainy season, walking the lower trail brings you under the cliff, where water cascades down as if walking through a water curtain cave.
+Another highlight is the Bat Cave, which extends over 200 meters and is a continuation of the upper layers of Swallow Cliff.
+The rock formation consists of layered sandstone and shale, with honeycomb-like openings on the rock surface; the largest opening is about 50 centimeters wide and 60 centimeters deep, once a habitat for bats, hence the name "Bat Cave."
+Beyond the Bat Cave lies Haohan Slope, a steep ascent that tests one’s endurance with a height difference of 250 meters along the Youth Ridge Trail.
+Although the path is not overly difficult, it includes several steep drops.
+The Youth Ridge Trail has two entrances: 1.
+Ruishi Farm (formerly Ruishi Mountain Villa): Located at 72.2K on County Road 166, turn into the access road for about 200 meters to reach the entrance.
+2. Ruishi Elementary School: Located at 78.8K on County Road 166, next to the bus stop.
+This route is farther from Swallow Cliff and is steeper.
+Both entrances require descending before ascending.
+If entering from Ruishi Farm and exiting from Ruishi Elementary School, the initial fork in the path features a section of stairs averaging 60 degrees, with over 1,700 steps, truly challenging your leg strength, taking about 2 hours one way.
+If you do not walk the entire distance, a round trip from the Ruishi Farm entrance to the Bat Cave takes about 1.5 hours.